tfaehse/DashcamCleaner/README.md

 You need a working Python environment with a Python version of 3.8 or higher that satisfies the listed `requirements.txt`.
 Depending on your machine, you can leverage GPU acceleration for pytorch - see [here](https://pytorch.org/get-started/locally/) or just use `requirements-gpu.txt`.

 Further, h264 was chosen for the output video file.
 You can download an open source library to add support [here](https://github.com/cisco/openh264/releases).
+OpenCV expects version 1.8.0

 ### Installation